eddiezane/lunchy/README.md

     io.redis.redis-server
     org.mongodb.mongod

+The original name was supposed to be launchy.
 Lunchy isn't a great name but gem names are like domains, most of the good ones are taken.  :-(

 Installation